Is Trazodone a Controlled Substance?

 Written by Edmund Murphy on 22 March 2022

-Medically reviewed by Dr. Kimberly Langdon on 02 October 2024
+Medically reviewed by Dr. Jacquie Leone on 23 December 2024

-Trazodone is not classified as a controlled substance by the Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA).
-Clinical trials, though limited, have not shown significant evidence of dependence or misuse when trazodone is used for depression and anxiety.
+Trazodone is not classified as a controlled substance by the Drug Enforcement Administration (DEA) or the Food and Drug Administration (FDA).
+Clinical trials, though limited, have not shown significant evidence of dependence, addiction, or misuse when trazodone is used for depression and anxiety.
 However, additional research is needed to better understand its effects, particularly when used off-label for conditions like insomnia.

 All medications, narcotics, and illegal substances are regulated through the Controlled Substances Act (CSA), which determines the drug's potential for abuse and its medical properties.
 Read on to find out what the implications of its regulation status are.